 - Developing a PR Portfolio

 In addition, the faculty that all performance majors should encounter must BE CURRENTLY ACTIVE PROFESSIONALS IN THEIR SPECIALTY.
 There have been too many doctorates awarded in the field of music over the past 40 years to people who never succeeded as either performers, composers, musicologists, music business executives, etc. in the real music world.
 And in many cases never even tried.
-Too many are professional students who received their degrees one immediately after the other and then went immediately into teaching.
-As long as they have articles published in an industry journal, show service on university committees, and get favorable ratings from their peers, they often receive tenure and have their lifetime gig.
+Too many were professional students who received their degrees, one immediately after the other, and then went immediately into teaching.
+As long as they had articles published in an industry journal, showed service on university committees, and got favorable ratings from their peers, they often received tenure and had their lifetime gig.
 Yet, these are the individuals who have been left with the responsibility of turning out young, talented performers to survive in today’s music industry.
 And these students are putting their lives and careers in their hands after mortgaging the family jewels in order to afford the tuition costs!
 Too often, a faculty member is assigned a course based on seniority; or if they have “some” knowledge of the course’s orientation; or if they “like” the subject matter; or if they need the extra teaching credits (money) that the course offers.
 We need to change the playing field from “those that can’t play, teach” to “those that can play and care, must teach!”
 While no institution can guarantee anyone a career, the attempt must be made to update existing programs in order to become more attuned to the current music industry—both in their course offerings and their faculty.

 The onus, however, ultimately falls on the student and his/her family to be better informed about the state of the music industry and the success or failure of any degree program being considered.
 A well-informed High School music director would be most helpful in steering the talented individual towards the best performance programs, but that brings up another problem that I’d rather not delve into at this time.
 Hopefully, the student’s private instrumental instructor can be a source to aid in this process.
 I hope this article has done likewise.